zevv/duc/doc/duc.md

 traversal, including special file systems like /proc and /sys, and network file systems like NFS or Samba mounts.
-There are a few options to select what parts of your filesystem you want to include or exclude from the scan, check the documentation below for --exclude, --fs-exclude and --fs-include for more details.
+There are a few options to select what parts of your filesystem you want to include or exclude from the scan, check the documentation below for the options --one-file-system, --exclude, --fs-exclude and --fs-include for more details.

 ## QUERYING THE INDEX